Dental Implant Placement Overview

-The procedure to place a dental implant only takes a few minutes, but depends on bone availability.
+The procedure to place a dental implant only takes a few minutes but depends on bone availability.
 And individual anatomic variances.
-Depending on bone grafting requirements, the number of appointments and time vary from patient to patient.
-The surgeon will bring great precision and attention to the details of your case.
+Depending on bone grafting requirements, the number of appointments and time varies from patient to patient.
+The surgeon will bring great precision and attention to detail to your case.

 Appropriate intravenous anesthesia provides optimal comfort during the procedure.
 This will be discussed with you at your consultation appointment.

 6. Implant Restored

 Healing after Dental Implant Surgery